The Advantages of Outsourcing Internal Quality Audits

 - Experience in the field and can share best practices,

-- An understanding of the process approach and risk-based thinking
+- An understanding and use of the process audit approach and risk-based auditing

 - The ability to provide consulting while auditing